Nutlope/aicommits/README.md

 ## How it works

 This CLI tool runs a `git diff` command to grab all the latest changes, sends this to OpenAI's GPT-3, then returns the AI generated commit message.
+I also want to note that it does cost money since data gets sent to OpenAI for a commit message to be generated.
+However, OpenAI gives folks $18 of free credits and commit message generations are cheap so it should be free for a long time.

 Video coming soon where I rebuild it from scratch to show you how to easily build your own CLI tools powered by AI.

 ## Limitations